Dean Susan E. Cahan

 Since her arrival in July 2017, Cahan has enriched the Tyler experience for students, hiring a diverse and accomplished group of nearly 20 new faculty members, leading an effort to make the graduate curriculum more interdisciplinary and enhancing Tyler’s state-of-the-art facilities to increase opportunities for community-driven collaboration.

-Cahan also initiated a school-wide initiative to changes that will foster cross-disciplinary scholarship and creative practice so that students may capitalize on the breadth of Tyler’s offerings in art, architecture, cultural history and design.
+Cahan led a school-wide initiative to foster cross-disciplinary scholarship and creative practice so that students may capitalize on the breadth of Tyler’s offerings in art, architecture, cultural history and design.

 “My promise to students: You will learn how to challenge yourself and accomplish things that are beyond your expectations.”